 Restricted Stock Units.
 A recipient of restricted stock units generally will not recognize income until shares or cash are transferred to the recipient at the end of the deferral period and are no longer subject to a substantial risk of forfeiture or restrictions on transfer for purposes of Code Section 83.
 At that time, the participant will recognize ordinary income equal to the fair market value of the shares represented by the restricted stock units, reduced by any amount paid by the recipient.
-The Code Section 83(b) election available to holders of restricted stock units.
+The Code Section 83(b) election available to holders of restricted stock is not available to holders of restricted stock units.